 Investors have a right to know how corporations are addressing the material risks posed by climate change, which is why Green Century is pleased to endorse the Climate Risk Disclosure Act.

-- How their valuation would be affected if climate change continues at its current pace or if policymakers successfully restrict greenhouse gas emissions to meet the 1.5°C goal, and
+- How their valuation would be affected if climate change continues at its current pace or if policymakers successfully restrict greenhouse gas emissions to meet the 1.5°C goal

 The bill also would require additional disclosures from fossil fuel companies.